uccser/verto/docs/source/processors/conditional.rst

 1. First if block

+  - Contains ``if`` flag - Specifies that the conditonal is an opening if statement.
-  - Contains ``if`` parameter - A Python expression to evaluate if true.
+  - Contains ``condition`` parameter - A Python expression to evaluate if true.
 If true, the enclosed content will be displayed.

 2. Then optional else if blocks.
 Multiple of these blocks can be listed after one another.

+  - Contains ``elif`` flag - Specifies that the conditonal is an *else if* following an opening if statement.
-  - Contains ``elif`` parameter - A Python expression to evaluate if true.
+  - Contains ``condition`` parameter - A Python expression to evaluate if true.
 If true, the enclosed content will be displayed.

 3. Then optional else block

-  - Contains ``else`` flag
+  - Contains ``else`` flag - Specifies that the conditional is an *else* following an opening if statement, and optional elif statements.

 4. Lastly conditional end block